Integrating FCM Push Notifications

 - Use Jetpack (AndroidX), which requires the following versions:

-- Set up a physical device or use an emulator to run your app.
-Note that the FCM client is part of the Firebase SDK that depends on Google Play services, which requires Google Play services to be installed on the device or emulator.
+- Set up a physical device or use an emulator to run your application.
+Note that the FCM client is part of the [Firebase SDK that depends on Google Play services] and requires Google Play services to be installed on the device or emulator.

-- Log in to Firebase with your Google account.
+- Log in to Firebase using your Google account.

-To add Firebase to your app, you need to perform several tasks in the Firebase Console and the open Android project (e.g., download the Firebase configuration file from the console and move it to the Android project).
+To add Firebase to your application, you need to perform several tasks in both the Firebase Console and your open Android project (e.g., downloading the Firebase configuration file from the console and moving it to your Android project).

 Step 1: Create a Firebase Project